-While my professional work has usually involved creating—writing, editing, designing, publishing, growing businesses—my most significant successes and certainly greatest satisfaction have come from partnership: partnering with colleagues while listening to customers and community, creating a holistic vision and strategic plan, and then getting the work done.
+While my professional work has usually involved creating—writing, editing, designing, publishing, growing businesses—my most significant successes and certainly greatest satisfaction come from partnership: partnering with colleagues while listening to community and customers, creating a holistic vision and strategic plan, and then getting the work done.

-I’ve run businesses successfully and believe wholeheartedly that’s because I put people first: the people who work for me and the customers for whom we work.
-That’s the model for any meaningfully profitable business.
-My emphases, accordingly, include relationship-building, community, a core commitment to excellence, and, always, the professional development and general well-being of my colleagues.
+I’ve run businesses successfully and believe wholeheartedly that’s because I put people first: the people who work for me and the clients and customers for whom we work.
+That’s the model for any meaningfully profitable business and, equally, what imbues nonprofit organizations with meaning.
+My emphases, accordingly, include relationship-building, community, integrity, a core commitment to excellence, and, always, the professional development and general well-being of my colleagues.

 I’ve worked at a newspaper (sports reporter, copy editor), a magazine (various editorial jobs ranging from book-review editor to, ultimately, editor in chief), and a book publisher, as senior editor for three years and then team lead and business manager for the founding three years of Lark Jewelry & Beading.
 This sub-imprint drove Lark Books’ overall profitability under my acquisitions, creative, business, and marketing planning and direction.
-I’ve served as a member of the management team for an environmental engineering firm, overseeing its human resources, marketing, and editorial quality control.
-And I’ve done consulting work for several businesses and organizations.
+I’ve worked as a member of the management team for an environmental engineering firm, overseeing its human resources, recruiting, marketing, and editorial/quality control.
+And I’ve done consulting work for several businesses and nonprofit organizations.

-I currently serve on the boards of businesses and numerous community organizations.
-I’m particularly active in the autism and special needs communities, supporting individuals, families, and professionals by offering consultation, training, and talks for organizations and university classes, as well as at regional conferences.
+I currently serve on boards or advisory committees for a half-dozen nonprofit and governmental organizations.
+I’m particularly active in the autism and special needs communities, supporting individuals, families, and professionals by offering consultation, training, and talks for organizations, universities, and conferences.

 I authored a Publishers Weekly Best Book of the Year and Amazon Book of the Month, along with a couple of dozen other well-reviewed books.
 More important to me, though, were the greater number of books I was privileged to acquire, develop, publish, and publicize and the authors, creatives, and publishing professionals with whom I had the pleasure of collaborating in that work.

-I’ve interviewed many mind/body/spirit and spiritual teachers—Eckhart Tolle, Wayne Dyer, Louise Hay, Marianne Williamson, Doreen Virtue, Sakyong Mipham, Thomas Moore, Chan Khong, and David Zeller among them—along with musicians, artists, and business leaders.
-Similar to my work in autism and neurodiversity, at mind/body/spirit and book-industry trade shows and conferences I’ve led trainings and seminars, moderated panel discussions, and conducted interviews on stage with business leaders and spiritual teachers.
+I’ve interviewed many mind/body/spirit and spiritual teachers—Eckhart Tolle, Wayne Dyer, Louise Hay, Marianne Williamson, Sakyong Mipham, Thomas Moore, Chan Khong, and Rabbi David Zeller among them—along with musicians, artists, and business leaders.
+Similar to my work in autism and neurodiversity, at mind/body/spirit and book-industry trade shows and conferences I have led trainings and seminars, moderated panel discussions, and conducted interviews on stage with business leaders and spiritual teachers.

-My work and, I hope, this blog hold together by a consistent mission of supporting people in their lives—this informs my leadership approach, my business strategies, my writing, and my personal expectations.
+My work and, I hope, this blog hold together by a consistent mission of supporting people in their lives—this informs my leadership approach, my business and organizational consulting, my writing, and my personal expectations and ethos.

-I currently live in Asheville, North Carolina, with my beautiful teenage son.
+I currently live in Asheville, North Carolina, with my son.